 In fact, there’s a lot more to yoga than just the physical activity.
 Yoga is a well-known way to reduce stress and calm your mind.
 This is ideal if your child is excitable or anxious.
-Yoga also offers children an outlet to burn energy in a focused way.
+Yoga also offers children an outlet to burn and recharge energy in a focused way.
 Finally, yoga is not competitive, which helps boost a child’s self-confidence.

 And, most importantly: Kids love yoga!

 In this article, we’ve compiled 6 health benefits of yoga for kids.
 We think that by reading this list, you’ll have a better understanding of why the ancient practice of yoga is so much more than just physical poses.

 Perhaps you believe that yoga is all about lying down and melting your worries away.
 While resting pose (savasana) may be an important part of yoga, this ancient practice can actually be an amazing full body workout!
 Each pose works on different muscle groups to give you a complete workout consisting of strength training and stretching.
 Keeping the body strong and nimble will also help prevent injuries when kids are participating in sports and activities.

 Many yoga poses offer kids the chance to practice improving their balance and coordination.
 With each posture, students gain strength in their feet, legs, and core to maintain proper balance and coordination.
 Some of the more popular balance poses for kids include Tree Pose, Airplane Pose and Dancer Pose.

 3. Yoga Increases Focus